 lcon Property Description Select Newly Painted, Repainted, and Unpainted Contours/Lines In the Paint tool properties, this option keeps a selection highlighted around the latest painted zone after using the Paint, Repaint, Unpaint, or Paint Unpainted tool.
 Close Gap By default, if you attempt to fill a shape that has a small gap in its contour, the Paint tool will not be able to fill the shape.
 This option allows you to make the Paint tool automatically add a stroke to close the shape when it detects a small gap between two strokes in the shape.
 The Close Gap setting can be set to a value between 0 and 10.
 This determines the maximum size of a gap to close, in pixels.
-You can also use one of the following presets: • No Close Gap: Sets the Close Gap setting to 0, disabling the feature. • Close Small Gap: Sets the Close Gap setting to 2, making the Paint tool close gaps that are barely visible. • Close Medium Gap: Sets the Close Gap setting to 4, making the Paint tool close gaps that are somewhat visible. • Close Large Gap: Sets the Close Gap setting to 8, making the Paint tool close gaps that are easy to notice.
+You can also use one of the following presets: ONO Close Gap: Sets the Close Gap setting to 0, disabling the feature.
+Close Small Gap: Sets the Close Gap setting to 2, making the Paint tool close gaps that are barely visible.
+Close Medium Gap: Sets the Close Gap setting to 4, making the Paint tool close gaps that are somewhat visible.